+\begin{itemize}[leftmargin=10.2pt,noitemsep,topsep=0pt] \item We propose the first RAG framework that explicitly considers chunk combination order for the RAG task.
+Rather than treating each chunk independently or at the cluster level, we design an MCTS-based policy tree search to identify the optimal chunk combination order.
+Unlike greedy methods that select the highest-scored chunk at each step, our approach iteratively samples and evaluates different paths, leveraging a UCB-based utility function to balance exploring new combinations with exploiting promising ones.
+This design addresses the exponential search space by focusing computational resources on high-potential paths, while our parallel evaluation strategy scores multiple candidates simultaneously for efficiency.
+Through these designs, we address \textit{Challenge 1} while maintaining computational efficiency.

-\item In contrast to prior RAG frameworks that consider the exhaustion of the budget as one of termination conditions, we propose a novel formulation wherein budget constraints are integrated into the process of optimizing chunk combinations to fully consider the non-monotonicity of utility of chunks thereby addressing \textit{Challenge 2}.
-Moreover, by prioritizing high-relevance, low-cost chunks and factoring in token length, we further reduce computational costs.
+\item In contrast to existing RAG frameworks that treat budget exhaustion merely as a termination criterion, we design a novel formulation that directly incorporates budget constraints into the optimization of chunk combinations.
+Our formulation explicitly captures the non-monotonic utility of chunks, effectively addressing \textit{Challenge 2}.

-\item We propose a contrastive learning-based agent that dynamically adjusts MCTS configurations per query, adapting reranker models and configurations to the specific query domain.
+\item We propose a contrastive learning-based configuration agent that dynamically predicts MCTS configurations per query, adapting reranker models and configurations to the specific query domain.
 This approach tailors retrieval for dynamic, domain-specific queries with flexibility and robustness, addressing \textit{Challenge 3}.

-\item Additionally, we conducted comprehensive experiments, comparing our framework with several state-of-the-art methods.
-The results validate the effectiveness, efficiency, and scalability of our approach, also showing a performance improvement of 30\% over the baseline.
+\item We conducted comprehensive experiments comparing our framework against both graph-based and rank-based methods.
+The results validate the effectiveness, efficiency, and scalability of our approach, demonstrating a 30\% performance improvement over baseline methods.

 \end{itemize}